If you work a 12-hour or night shift, this guide is going to be a game-changer.

 - Lack of “time.”
 If you’re working long days/nights and trying to raise a family/have a social life, food preparation probably doesn’t figure into your schedule.
 You need convenience, even if you have to pay a bit more for it.

-- Hunger: If you forgot to pack your “meal” or “meals,” your only option is to eat what you can find, which is unlikely to be healthy at that time of day.
+- Hunger: If you forgot to pack your “meal” or “meals,” your only option is to eat what you can find, which is unlikely to be nutritious at that time of day.

 - Empty liquid calories are the devil.
 If you are drinking soda, energy drinks, or lattes for the caffeine, understand that you are also probably consuming hundreds of calories and 50+ grams of sugar.
 And these extra calories are contributing to your waistline.
 So read the labels or do the research before you drink six Monster drinks, a case of coke, or a Coffee Coolata.

-- If you’re going to get caffeine, get it from a healthy source: Black coffee, green tea, and as a last resort, a no calorie or low-calorie energy drink (Monster Zero Carb, for example).
-Try to wean yourself off the gallons of caffeine and work your way over to black coffee/green tea as time goes on.
+- If you’re going to get caffeine, try to drink Black coffee or green tea, which will have some nutrients.
+But you can even go with a no-calorie or low-calorie energy drink (Monster Zero Carb, for example).
+Just try to wean yourself off the GALLONS of caffeine (there’s a limit on what’s good for you).
 Hopefully, once you start exercising, you’ll have more energy and need less caffeine to survive your shifts.

 Avoid the drinks that don’t give you any nutritional value and are full of sugar and calories.
 See if you can get your caffeine from better sources.
 Speaking of better sources of calories…